* U.S. assets the focus of selling

 * Dollar lowest this year against basket of currencies

-* Stocks fall as long slog seen to economic recovery (updates prices)
+* Stocks fall as long slog seen to economic recovery (Adds comment, updates prices, changes byline)

 By Ellen Freilich

-NEW YORK, May 21 (Reuters) - U.S. Treasuries tumbled on Thursday, giving yields their biggest single-day jump in two weeks, when U.S. assets came under pressure due to concerns about the U.S. government’s indebtedness.
+NEW YORK, May 21 (Reuters) - U.S. Treasuries tumbled on Thursday, giving yields their biggest single-day jump in two weeks, when U.S. assets came under pressure from fears that the United States was at risk of losing its AAA credit rating.

-Bill Gross, co-chief investment officer of bond fund manager Pacific Investment Management Co., told Reuters that market fears that the United States is at risk of losing the top credit rating led to selling of the U.S. dollar, stocks and bonds on Thursday.
+Responding to a question via email to Reuters, Bill Gross, co-chief investment officer of bond fund manager Pacific Investment Management Co., said market fears that the United States is at risk of losing the top credit rating led to selling of the U.S. dollar, stocks and bonds on Thursday.

 A sharp decline in the stock market would typically revive a safety bid for U.S. Treasuries, but several factors besides concerns about U.S. fiscal health worked against that dynamic.